The Boat Boat Hires in Cape Coral, Florida

 What to know about hiring a boat in Cape Coral

 If you want to enjoy Cape Coral on the water, hiring a boat, kayak or embarking on a fishing tour is a great way to experience all that this city has to offer.
 From a boat, you can explore the miles of canals surrounded by plants and wildlife, cruise around in the open water of the Gulf, or drop a line to catch some fish in the ocean.
 For the sporty vacationer, you can paddle around the mangroves in a kayak.
 There’s an abundance of options for boat hires.
-From small power boats to pontoons, chartered fishing tours, and endless choices for watersports, Cape Coral has it all.
+From small power boats to pontoons, chartered fishing tours, small power boats to jet ski hires, and endless choices for watersports, Cape Coral has it all.
 Visit Fort Myers Beach for a day, park your boat at one of more than 40 waterside restaurant for a seaside lunch, and watch the breathtaking sunset from the water.
 The hot, sunny temperatures and mild winds make Cape Coral a perfect destination to enjoy by boat.

 While you can visit Cape Coral at any time of the year to enjoy the water and hire a boat, the late summer and early autumn months are the best times to go.
 You'll avoid the tourist crowds September-November.
 March tends to be the peak busy season during the weeks of Spring Break vacations.
 The summer months of June-August have the highest amount of rainfall and can be uncomfortably hot.

 Captiva Island is an excellent destination in Cape Coral for fishing.
 You can cruise there on your own for a day of great catches; Bass, Snapper, Mackerel, and many more.
 Sanibel Island is also easy to reach from Cape Coral by boat and offers beautiful beaches and water sports.
 Boca Grande is also an excellent choice for fishing, as it is host to many fishing tournaments and has a large tarpon population.